Partnair Flight 394: Investigation

 Accident Investigation Board Norway (AIBN) investigated the disaster and recovered 50 of the 55 bodies before sending them through autopsies in Denmark.
 Investigators used side-scan sonar to plot positions of wreckage.
 The pieces had settled over an area 2 km wide, leading the investigators to believe that LN-PAA disintegrated in the air.
 Luckily, 90% of the aircraft could be reconstructed.

 In an accident flight, the cockpit voice recorder (CVR) usually records its final minutes.
 In the Partnair crash, however, it had recorded the start of the flight and stopped shortly before the aircraft took off.
 From the maintenance records, investigators found that ten years prior to Flight 394, the CVR's power supply had been rewired to connect to the aircraft's generator instead of its battery if full power was applied for takeoff.
 As the generator was inoperative on this flight, power to the CVR shut off as the aircraft departed.

 Some initial speculation suggested that explosives brought down Flight 394.
 Indeed, the previous December, a bomb had brought down Pan Am Flight 103 over south-western Scotland.
-In addition, Norwegian Prime Minister Gro Harlem Brundtland had used that particular Partnair aircraft on her campaign trips, leading the Norwegian press to assume that the crash was an assassination attempt.
-Witnesses of the crash said that they heard a loud noise as they saw the aircraft fall.
+In addition, Norwegian Prime Minister Gro Harlem Brundtland had used that particular Partnair aircraft on her campaign trips, leading the Norwegian press to assume that the accident was an assassination attempt.
+Witnesses of the accident said that they heard a loud noise as they saw the aircraft fall.
 The fact that the aircraft had disintegrated in the air gave credibility to the bomb theory.

 Speculation in the press later included a scenario where the plane had been shot down, possibly by the NATO war exercise "Operation Sharp Spear", which took place on the day of the accident flight near the flight path, as investigators had found small traces of high explosives on parts recovered from the sea bed.
 However, investigators found that the residue was not from a bomb or a warhead, as not enough of it was present.
 Finn Heimdal, an AIBN investigator, stated that the residue appeared to be more like a contamination than any other possibility.
 The sea had old munitions as many battles had been fought off the coast of Denmark.
 Investigators concluded that the aircraft pieces acquired residue from the bottom of the sea or that the traces of explosives were accumulated from contamination before the accident or due to storage.